Skip to content

 The key is picking a genre you already enjoy and finding the international equivalent.
 Love action movies?
 Try The Raid from Indonesia.
 Love romance?
 Try Amelie from France.
 Love horror?
 Try Ringu from Japan.
 The genres are familiar; only the language is different.

-Why International Cinema Expands Your World
+Why Does International Cinema Expand Your World?

 Beyond the pure entertainment value, foreign films offer something Hollywood structurally cannot: a fundamentally different perspective on life.
 Storytelling conventions vary dramatically across cultures.
 The way a Japanese film handles grief is different from how a Brazilian film handles it, and both are different from what you're used to seeing.